 How can I prevent toenail fungus?

-- Wash your feet with soap and water on a daily basis, remembering to dry them thoroughly
+- Wash your feet with soap and water every day and dry them thoroughly.

-- Change your shoes, socks, or hosiery on a daily basis
+- Change your shoes, socks, or hosiery every day.

 - Clip your toenails straight across so that the nail does not extend beyond the tip of the toe.